fyngyrz/aa_macro/users-guide.md

 ### Styles

-Styles also have names and recieve content, but the difference is that *you* define the names and how the content is handled.
+Styles also have names and receive content, but the difference is that *you* define the names and how the content is handled.
 You can use one style within another, or you can use built-ins, or mix them up.
 Here's how you might go about creating the exact same functionality as the \[i content\] built-in